-After rounding off the predicted noise levels according to U.K. Department of Transport's "Calculation of Road Traffic Noise" (1988), the Applicant shall propose in accordance with Section 6 in Annex 13 of the TM direct technical remedies in all situations where predicted traffic noise level exceeds the criteria in Table 1A of Annex 5 in the TM by 1 dB(A) or more, and, under section 4.4.3 of the TM, noise from the road sections within the meaning of Item A.1 of Schedule 2 of EIAO has significant contribution to the cumulative environmental impacts when considered in conjunction with the existing or potential impacts from other projects.
-Specific reasons for not adopting certain direct technical remedies in the design to reduce the traffic noise to a level meeting the criteria in the TM or to maximize the protection for NSRs as far as possible shall be clearly quantified and laid down.
-Total number of dwellings, classrooms and other noise sensitive element that will benefit from and be protected by provision of direct technical remedies shall be provided.
-In order to clearly present the extents/locations of recommended noise mitigation measures, plans prepared from 1:1000 or 1:2000 survey maps showing the mitigation measures (e.g., enclosures/barriers, low noise road surfacing, etc.) shall be included in the EIA report.
+The Applicant shall propose, in accordance with Section 6 in Annex 13 of the TM, direct technical remedies in all situations where predicted traffic noise level due to the road sections within the meaning of Items A.1 of Schedule 2 of EIAO, exceeds the criteria in Table 1A of Annex 5 in the TM by 1 dB(A) or more, and, under section 4.4.3 of the TM, noise from the road sections within the meaning of Items A.1 of Schedule 2 of EIAO has significant contribution to the cumulative environmental impacts which would exceed the criteria when considered in conjunction with the existing or potential impacts from other projects.
+The direct mitigation measures listed under Section 6.1, Annex 13 of the EIAO-TM shall be thoroughly explored and evaluated with a view to reducing the noise level at the NSRs concerned to the level meeting the relevant noise criteria.
+Also, the feasibility, practicability, programming and effectiveness of the recommended mitigation measures should be assessed in accordance with section 4.4.2(k) of the EIAO-TM.
+Reasons for not adopting certain direct technical remedies in the design to reduce the traffic noise to a level meeting the criteria in the TM or to maximize the protection for NSRs as far as possible shall be clearly and specifically quantified and laid down in the EIA report.